lutfumertceylan/mywebsite/_posts/2020-12-26-account-takeover-via-web-cache-poisoning-based-reflected-xss.md

 ### Recon

-I discovered a Reflected XSS with a basic payload (`1</script><svg/onload=confirm("document.cookie")>`) in the “language” input.
+I discovered a Reflected XSS with a basic payload<br> (`1</script><svg/onload=confirm("document.cookie")>`) in the “language” input.
 I thought this vuln was a normal Reflected XSS.
 As usual, the vulnerability was triggered when going to the vulnerable URL and user session was stolen with a suitable payload.
 Because, the session cookie did not have any `httponly` or `secure` flags.

 For those who don't know what httponly and secure flag is: